emirkizilcim0/Seamless-Pass-AI-powered-Biometrics-Based-on-Face-and-Iris/README.md

 ### YOLOv5 Model Dataset: WIDER FACE Dataset

-I got the dataset from http://shuoyang1213.me/WIDERFACE/index.html which is an official site of WIDER FACE dataset.
+I got the dataset from [WIDER FACE Dataset](http://shuoyang1213.me/WIDERFACE/index.html) which is an official site of WIDER FACE dataset.

 To prepare the WIDER FACE dataset for training a YOLOv5 model, the original annotations—which consist of image paths and face bounding box coordinates—must be converted into the YOLOv5 format.
 The WIDER FACE annotations include absolute coordinates (x, y, width, height) for each face in an image.
 These values are parsed and normalized relative to the image dimensions to fit YOLOv5’s requirement: `<class_id> <x_center> <y_center> <width> <height>`, all expressed as values between 0 and 1.
 For a face detection task, the `class_id` is typically set to 0.